Muirfield/pocketmine-plugins/WorldProtect/README.md

 # Changes

 * 2.1.1: minor Update
-  * updated to libcommon 1.1 ItemName module.
+  * updated to libcommon 1.2.0dev2
+     - Upgraded to ItemName module
+     - permissions defined in `plugin.yml` are applied properly which means most sub commands are now **OP only**.
 * 2.1.0: API
   * Added API to determine max players
 * 2.0.3: Minor bug fix